Uk Crypto Gets Green Light As Lawmakers Classify Them As Property

 Crypto Is Property

-While the US is still falling behind grappling with its definition of what defines a security, the UK has taken a step forward by classifying crypto assets as property.
-A panel, led by the senior High Court judge Sir Geoffrey Vos, issued a legal statement on Monday that took significant steps to address uncertainty around crypto assets and their underlying technologies.
+While the US is still falling behind grappling with its definition of what defines security, the UK has taken a step forward by classifying crypto assets as property.
+A panel, led by the senior High Court judge Sir Geoffrey Vos, issued a legal statement on Monday that took significant steps to address uncertainty around crypto-assets and their underlying technologies.

 According to reports, the public consultation aimed to provide more clarity on the definition of digital currencies, with Vos adding;

-“The answers to those legal questions will provide a dependable foundation for the mainstream utilisation of cryptoassets and smart legal contracts.”
+“The answers to those legal questions will provide a dependable foundation for the mainstream utilization of crypto assets and smart legal contracts.”

 A legal statement said that crypto assets ‘have all of the indicia of property’, which would grant them a similar legal standing.
 The panel elaborated …

-novel or distinctive features possessed by some crypto-assets — intangibility, cryptographic authentication, use of a distributed transaction ledger, decentralisation, rule by consensus — do not disqualify them from being property
+novel or distinctive features possessed by some crypto-assets — intangibility, cryptographic authentication, use of a distributed transaction ledger, decentralization, rule by consensus — do not disqualify them from being property

 She continued to state that the worldwide smart contract market is expected to reach $300 million by 2023, and the World Economic Forum predicts 10% of global GDP will be stored on the blockchain by 2027.
 Panel chair, Christina Blacklaws, was equally enthusiastic about the classification of crypto assets;

-“It is excellent to see that English and Welsh law has no issue embracing new technology – recognising cryptoassets as tradable property and smart contracts as enforceable.”
+“It is excellent to see that English and Welsh law has no issue embracing new technology – recognizing crypto assets as tradable property and smart contracts as enforceable.”

-While the US still flounders over its own regulatory hurdles China and now the UK are going full steam ahead on blockchain and crypto.
+While the US still flounders over its own regulatory hurdles China and now the UK is going full steam ahead on blockchain and crypto.